mendix/docs/content/en/docs/developerportal/_index.md

 ## 6 Guide Categories

-The *Mendix Portal Guide* is divided into the following categories:
+The *Mendix Portal for Developers* is divided into the following categories: